-Once Approved Tick & date when completed Confirm the booking of the activity; Inform Ed Callaway of date of trip and complete a risk assessment; Teacher/ Event If cover staff are required, inform SMT of any cover needed for the day and, if cover cannot be arranged internally, Organise complete a request for cover staff, for office staff to arrange.Complete the appropriate request forms in the Educational Actions Visits Policy and Risk Assessments Policy.
+Once Approved Tick & date when completed Teacher/ Event Confirm the booking of the activity; Inform Ed Callaway of date of trip and complete a risk assessment; If cover staff are required, inform SMT of any cover needed for the day and, if cover cannot be arranged internally, complete a request for cover staff, for office staff to arrange.
+Organiser Actions Complete the appropriate request forms in the Educational Visits Policy and Risk Assessments Policy.
 Staff must give due regard to the ratio of adults to children as outlined in the policy.
 All non-staff adults must be fully briefed as to their role and responsibility.
 Staff contact details must be left with the office.

-Event Approved Yes: No: Headteacher Comments: Tick & date when Once Approved completed Request Form photocopied and given to Staff Member Does staff member know the request has been approved?
-Been added to School diary on SIMS Been Added to MC's diary on SIMS Been added to School Website calendar?
-(If applicable) Been added to School Comms (If applicable) Completed by Office Parent Email sent?
+Event Approved

+Yes: N 0:

+Headteacher Comment s:

+Once Approved Tick & date when completed

+Request Form photocopied and d given to Staff Member

+Does staff member know the re

+Been added to School diary on

+Been Added to MC's diary on S

+Been added to School Website

+Completed by Office Been added to School Comms

+Parent Email sent?

 Coach Quote Requested?
+(If applicable)

-(If applicable) Coach Booked & Confirmed?
-(If applicable) Informed Kitchen (If lunch numbers change) Request RA Visitor Checklist (If applicable) Any other relevant actions/ notes:
+Coach Booked & Confirmed?
+(I f applicable)

+Informed Kitchen (If lunch num

+Request RA Visitor Checklist (If applicable)

+Any other relevant actions/ no tes: